 - 2.1 Botanical evidence: the botanical evidence consists of an analysis of historical survey data which was supplemented by site visits by a team of specially trained volunteers.
 The basis for this analysis is fully described in the document entitled "Habitat classification systems and data sets used".
-We have supplied Jenny Tynan at the PINS office with an electronic copy of this document and she has undertaken to produce and distribute copies to each inspector and all the parties to an appeal where we have submitted evidence.
-All the submissions were edited by Sonia Donaghy BSc or Tom Halstead BA, DPhil. - 2.2 Geological evidence: we have cited the National Landscape Typology Definitive Attributes Survey (taken from www.magic.gov.uk) as geological proof of the calcareous nature of the underlying soil where it applies to the site being submitted.
+We have supplied Jenny Tynan at the PINS office with an electronic copy of this document and she has undertaken to produce and distribute copies to each inspector and all the parties to an appeal where we have submitted evidence. - 2.2 Geological evidence : we have cited the National Landscape Typology Definitive Attributes Survey (taken from www.magic.gov.uk) as geological proof of the calcareous nature of the underlying soil where it applies to the site being submitted.